 Update: Please find the new updates in regard to lower FHA mortgage insurance costs here.

 Next, the annual MIP premium is calculated, currently at

 0.85% 0.55% of the loan amount.
 In this instance, 0.55% of $245,450 is $2,086 per year paid in monthly installments of $173.
 Each year as the loan balance draws down, the monthly premium is recalculated and lowered as well.

 The examples above indicate a normal 30-year fix term with 3.5% down payment.
 Homebuyers putting down greater down payment may see lower premiums.
 Read more about FHA mortgage fees here.

 Both premiums are indeed a form of insurance and treated as such.
 The borrowers make the premium payments to the benefit of the lender.
 This is the guarantee to the lender.
 Some have incorrectly misinterpreted the government-backed guarantee to mean the borrowers are guaranteed a loan approval yet the guarantee applies to the mortgage company.

-If the borrowers qualify based upon the credit, income, and assets and are looking for a mortgage loan requiring as little cash as possible, you’ve probably got an FHA loan in your future.
+If the borrowers qualify based on their credit, income, and assets and are looking for a mortgage loan requiring as little cash as possible, FHA may be a great choice.
 Please contact us today at ph: 800-743-7556 with questions.